 Long-term trend in the length of returning sea trout

-To describe the long-term temporal trend in the length of returning sea trout, we modelled the mean yearly length of all individuals captured in the trap as a linear function of time and assessed the significance and direction of the trend.
+To describe the long-term temporal trend in the length of first-time returning sea trout, we modelled the mean yearly length of first returns as a linear function of time and assessed the significance and direction of the trend.
 This was done using the “lm()” function of the “stats” package of R software (version 4.0.3) (R Core Team, 2020), using the year of return as a continuous variable.

 Drivers of change in length-at-first return

-We investigated the influence of key ecological variables on the length of first-time returning sea trout using Gaussian generalized linear models (McCullagh and Nelder, 1989) with a log link.
+We then investigated the influence of key ecological variables on the length of first-time returning sea trout using Gaussian generalized linear models (McCullagh and Nelder, 1989) with a log link.
 The log-link function allows for multiplicative rather than additive effects, and the former are generally considered more appropriate for modelling ecological relations.
 The Gaussian distribution was selected because it is usually used when a linear relation between dependent and independent variables is expected, assuming a normal distribution of the residuals.
 Model selection followed stepwise inclusion of variables and relevant two-way interactions depending on the hypothesis selected.

 Development of dimorphic sexual characteristics before reproduction, especially a kype at the end of the lower jaw (Witten and Hall, 2001), could bias length depending on the timing of return.
 This would be especially true in late-running males, although some females also have a small kype.
 To address this bias, we used the apparent sex recorded in the phenotypic data in the model as a corrective variable, with two levels: presence or absence of a kype.

 Knowing that the longer the marine sojourn, the larger the trout is upon return (Thorstad et al., 2016), we included the “sea age” (i.e. the number of years spent at sea) as a categorical variable to explain length-at-first return.
-Similarly, we hypothesised that the number of years spent in the river influenced the length-at-first return, although less than the number of years spent at sea, due to substantial differences in growth potential in fresh and seawater (Gross et al., 1988; Nevoux et al., 2019).
+Similarly, we hypothesised that the number of years spent in the river positively influenced the length-at-first return, although less than the number of years spent at sea, due to substantial differences in growth potential in fresh and seawater (Gross et al., 1988; Nevoux et al., 2019).
 We thus used the “river age” (i.e. the number of years spent in freshwater before migrating to the sea) as another categorical variable in the model.
 We also considered an interaction between river age and sea age to capture effects of latent intrinsic differences among individuals depending on their life history (e.g. growth potential, metabolic rate, energy-use efficiency).
 Temporal variability in the effect of age on length was also tested by considering interactions between the year and river and sea ages.